giordano-lucas/Tesco-Extension/index.md

 > Here, the score computed for all ```green``` areas is two: two neighboring areas that belong to the same cluster.

 Once we have computed this score for every area of the dataset, we group the result per cluster by averaging the previously computed scores.
 Basically, the output of this process is the mean number of neighbors within each cluster.
-For a given cluster, is allows to make the following statement :
+For a given cluster, it allows to make the following statement :
 >  For each area ```A```, on average, we expect to see .... neighbouring areas that belong to the same cluster as ```A```.

 This new score function is defined more locally.
 A cluster can be split into two parts located at opposite sides of London and still obtain a good score (what we want) while still being fairly general (we do not want to design a metric that will always return a good score for what we are trying to show).
 To have a comparison basis, a parallel randomized procedure is also run, as done many times previously.